 The reference collection is made up predominantly of medical dictionaries and encyclopedias.
-Reference books identified with a red dot/tag and library use only stickers, do not circulate and may only be used in the library.
+Reference books identified with a library use only sticker, do not circulate and may only be used in the library.

-Periodicals, Objects, and Audiovisual materials:
+Periodicals, Objects, and Audiovisual Materials:

 Periodicals and objects (headphones, flashcards, etc.) may not leave the library.
 These DVDs are designated by faulty as course-requiring viewing material.
 These items may not be renewed.
 Library staff must assist library patrons with the checkout of Audio-visual materials.